Captain Martin Walker: Portrayal

-Fictional biography
+Appearances

 Captain Martin Walker is a Delta Force operator who leads a three-man squad consisting of himself, First Lieutenant Alphonso Adams, and Staff Sergeant John Lugo to undertake what initially appears to be a recon mission, designed to reconnect with the 33rd Infantry Battalion of the United States Army who are trapped in a sandstorm-ravaged Dubai.
 Shortly after their arrival in Dubai, Walker and his squad would encounter a series of conflicts between insurgents instigated by CIA agents and the remnants of the 33rd.
-After coming across refugees being rounded up by the 33rd, the team intervenes, but the 33rd soldiers mistake them for CIA operatives and begin a firefight.
-Walker then elects to disobey standing orders and find Konrad, the last known leader of the 33rd, on his own accord.
+After he comes across refugees being rounded up by the 33rd, the team intervenes, but the 33rd soldiers mistake them for CIA operatives and begin a firefight.
+Walker then elects to disobey standing orders and find Konrad, the last known leader of the 33rd, due to his desire to be seen as a hero.
 Walker's squad soon find themselves embroiled in a conspiracy by CIA agents active in Dubai, who manipulate Walker into furthering their goals.

 A pivotal moment which occurs halfway through the game's narrative marks the tipping point of Walker's descent into madness and implicates him in the killing of civilians through the deliberate use of chemical weapons at a heavily fortified location called the Gate.
 Walker leads the squad to assault the Gate and continue the efforts of Gould, a CIA agent who had earlier aided the squad but is captured and killed by the 33rd.
 Determined to break the 33rd's hold on the Gate, Walker ordered the deployment of a mortar that fires white phosphorus, even though he is fully aware of the consequences of its destructive capability.
 When challenged by Lugo, Walker insists that they do not have a choice; this is reinforced by the game's structure as it is impossible to progress the story without using the white phosphorus.
 After the mortar is fired and the Gate's defenses are breached, Walker's squad walk through the carnage they have caused, and discover that civilians that were taken from the Nest have also burned to death alongside the 33rd soldiers who were defending them.
 A cutscene depicting a tense confrontation between Walker and his squadmates ensues, as his suitability for leadership as well as the validity of their military action are questioned.
 Walker rationalizes that Konrad and the 33rd forced his hand and vows vengeance over the incident.